Strand PHIL.I Definitions of Philanthropy

 - Consumers Energy

-These are government, nonprofit, and business groups directly involved in the Flint Crisis response:
+These groups were directly involved in the Flint Crisis response:

 - EPA (national government)